Facing crush of crises, Biden will take helm as president

 In the evening, in lieu of the traditional glitzy balls that welcome a new president to Washington, Biden will take part in a televised concert that also marks the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
 Among those in the lineup: Bruce Springsteen, Justin Timberlake and Lin-Manuel Miranda.
 Lady Gaga will sing the national anthem at the Capitol earlier in the day.

 Trump will be the first president in more than a century to skip the inauguration of his successor.
-He planned his own farewell celebration at nearby Joint Base Andrews before boarding Air Force One for the final time as president for the flight to his Florida estate.
+In a cold wind, Marine One took off from the White House and soared above a deserted capital city to his own farewell celebration at nearby Joint Base Andrews.
+There, he’ll board Air Force One for the final time as president for the flight to his Florida estate.

 Trump will nonetheless shadow Biden’s first days in office.